Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Introduction

-\begin{enumerate} \item Contributor profiles do not always include standardized institutional information and, when they do, it can be inconsistent, incomplete, or ambiguous. \item Not all repositories represent meaningful contributions.
-Forks, class assignments, and inactive personal experiments are hard to filter from mature and widely used projects. \item Contributors may use multiple GitHub identities, switch institutions, or contribute in a personal capacity, making it difficult to trace contributions to a specific organization. \item Repository searches often yield tens of thousands of results per institutional keyword or phrase (e.g. "UC Davis").
-Manual filtering is impractical, and simple keyword filters are insufficient. \end{enumerate}
+Unlike software developed within companies or centralized teams, academic open source often originates from small university groups or individual researchers.
+These projects lack a unified platform, naming convention, or metadata standard, and while GitHub is widely used for collaboration, its vast scale makes discovery and analysis difficult.
+Institutional information in contributor profiles is often inconsistent or missing, repositories may include forks or class assignments rather than active research software, and contributors frequently use multiple profiles or change affiliations.
+As a result, simple keyword searches (e.g., “UC Davis”) can return thousands of ambiguous results, making manual filtering impractical.

-In this paper, we discuss methods to systematically discover and classify open source repositories affiliated with academic institutions.
-Our approach combines GitHub’s REST API with a filtering pipeline that integrates machine learning and large language models (LLMs) to infer repository affiliation.
+In this paper, we present a scalable approach for systematically discovering and analyzing academic open source repositories.
+Our method combines GitHub’s REST API with a filtering pipeline that integrates large language models (LLMs) to infer remove false positives and categorize projects by type.
+Beyond merely cataloging repositories, the framework allows detailed examination of project characteristics, revealing trends such as absent licenses or inconsistent community standards (e.g., contributing guides and templates).
+These findings highlight opportunities for institutions to provide targeted support, enhancing software sustainability, compliance, and community engagement.

-This work is carried out in collaboration with the Open Source Program Office Network of the University of California (UC OSPO Network)\cite{uc-network}, a multicampus initiative launched in 2024 to support open source research, promote sustainability, and establish best practices in academic settings \cite{uc-network-grant}.
-We apply our methods at scale to analyze repositories across the ten UC campuses, illustrating the effectiveness of our approach in a large, distributed university system.
-Our contributions include,

-\begin{itemize} \item We present a method to discover open source repositories affiliated with academic institutions and discuss the main challenges in determining institutional affiliation. \item We develop a framework for systematically classifying the discovered repositories by affiliation. \item We compare our methods with baseline approaches previously used in similar contexts and show that our approach improves the accuracy of identifying affiliated repositories. \item We apply our framework to a large public university system and provide insights into open source development practices across campuses. \item We release the code for repository scraping and classification as an open-source tool, enabling replication and further research.
-The code is available at: \url{https://github.com/UC-OSPO-Network/repofinder}. \end{itemize}
+We use the University of California (UC) system as a case study for evaluating our pipeline because it represents one of the world’s largest public research university systems comprising campuses with varying sizes, disciplinary strengths, and levels of open source activity.
+Applied across the ten UC campuses, our pipeline identifies 236027 repositories.
+Given the global impact of the UC system and notable open source projects originating from its campuses (e.g., Jupyter from UC Berkeley), our results offer both local and broader insights for strengthening institutional open source practices.
+Our contributions include: